Persomatey/UnityCreateWithCodeSummer2020Prototypes/README.md

 Optional Challenge 2 |
 -------------------- |
-A sideview ball-catching game where the player strategically spawns dogs that run to catch balls that fall from the sky. |
+A sideview ball-catching game where the player strategically spawns dogs that run to catch balls that continuously fall from specific locations in the sky. |
 <i> I fixed all 8 parts of this optional challenge </i> |

 Prototype 3 |